My Aim Is True: Side two

-Biographer Brian Hinton calls "(The Angels Wanna Wear My) Red Shoes" a "harder take" on "Alison".
+Hinton calls "(The Angels Wanna Wear My) Red Shoes" a "harder take" on "Alison".
 Gouldstone describes the characters' relationship in the song as "fractured" and "punctured".
 The woman is, like other tracks, portrayed as a heartless prosecutor of men but also a victim of them.
 He also identifies it as a rare example of Costello's that is sympathetic towards women.
 The red shoes are an allegory for an individual's freedoms and as such, metaphorical forces (referred to as 'angels') want to take away the narrator's freedom.
 The song also deals with the passage of time, which several subsequent tracks revisit.
 The most overtly political song on the album, "Less Than Zero" is a steady rocker that concerns the 1920s British Union of Fascists leader Oswald Mosley.
 Costello accuses him of various crimes, such as brutality and possibly rape and incest, after Mosley denied any wrongdoings on television in the mid-1970s.
 The song's chorus suggests the media suppresses knowledge of government corruption, thereby invoking censorship.
-Listeners in the United States assumed that "Mr. Oswald" was Lee Harvey Oswald, the assassin of president John F. Kennedy, so Costello wrote an alternative lyric to refer to the assassin.
+Oswald Mosley is an obscure figure outside the UK, and the song only refers to the character of "Mr. Oswald" (the name Mosley is never mentioned); listeners in the United States assumed that "Mr. Oswald" was Lee Harvey Oswald, the assassin of president John F. Kennedy.
+Consequently, Costello wrote an alternative lyric to refer to the assassin.
+This alternative lyric (called the "Dallas Version") was performed when playing the song live in North America.

 "Mystery Dance" is a 1950s-style rocker that uses dancing as a metaphor for sex, but unlike "No Dancing", concerns a couple's first experience with it; as such, the narrator is confused by it.
 Writing for AllMusic, Tom Maginnis considered the track reminiscent of the "sock-hop rock" of Buddy Holly.
 "Pay It Back" affirms the implication that the media lies to the public.
 In the song, the narrator finds out not everything in life is guaranteed and feels betrayed.
 Hinton describes it as "deeply cynical".
 Meanwhile, misogyny is prevalent on "I'm Not Angry", where sex is portrayed as demeaning rather than joyful.
 The ideal is acknowledged through the spite in Costello's vocal performance, while the music has been likened to hard rock.
 "Waiting for the End of the World" depicts a surrealistic narrative that takes place on a train, which Gouldstone analyses as a symbol for life.
 Furthermore, Costello suggests God created the universe but allowed it to be manipulated through individuals that seize power.